 The question of how to provide POLR service is subservient to the issue of providing incentives to serve customers.
 If the deregulatory mechanism provides powerful incentives to attract and serve customers, such as the Georgia (AGLC) model, there may be no default customers.
 If there are no default customers, then designing a default mechanism is unimportant.
 However, if regulatory distortions, such as price caps, encourage alternative providers to leave the system, then many default customers will require service.
 Some new regulatory scheme is now required to offset the distorted incentive of the first regulatory action.
 The utility may remain the default provider, because competing for a default provider with rate caps may not attract bidders.

 The process of evolving into competitive markets has not had sufficient history to determine which default model works best.
 The expected benefits of competition include lower prices, increased consumer choice, and the potential for new technology developments to produce even further opportunities.
 The early stages of competition were occurring just as natural gas prices increased sharply.
 These price increases make efficiency improvements difficult to observe, and even thwart the development of competition.
-The potential for competition to encourage technology development is a long run phenomenon, which is to early to confirm.
+The potential for competition to encourage technology development is a long run phenomenon, which is too early to confirm.
 The Texas PUC asserts that new merchant plants are being planned and built in Texas, but because of entry barriers are not being built in other states.
 Increased entry is the type of result that we would expect to see from competition.

 5. Summary of Conclusions